 EDDI solar diverter

-The GSHP can produce hot water cheaper than a direct electric heater but the EDDI picks off solar excesses in short bursts during the day and runs the tank up to much higher temperatures.
+The GSHP can produce hot water cheaper than a direct immersion heater but the EDDI picks off solar excesses in short bursts during the day and runs the tank up to much higher temperatures.
 The heat pump will be all the better for not firing up all the time, the legionella will get regularly fried and a higher temperature effectively makes the tank size bigger; so wins all round.

 Willis remote immersion heater